trungdonggg/llm-chat-with-documents/README.md

 ![Chat with Documents](https://miro.medium.com/v2/resize:fit:1400/0*BnhkosPmaEq0xe6E.jpeg)

 ## Description:
 The "Chat with Documents" project is a web application that allows users to querry on documents in real-time.
 The application provides a chat interface where users can chat with LLM about uploaded documents.
 Once a document is uploaded, it becomes accessible to LLM of the chat.
-This project try to exploit the potential about the combination of Langchain and HuggingFaceHub
+This project aim to exploit the potential about the combination of Langchain and HuggingFaceHub

 ## Features: